24 Feb What to Make of President Biden’s Private Prisons Order

 Essentially, these prisons took advantage of the Thirteenth Amendment.
 While the amendment abolished slavery, it nevertheless permitted forced labor “as a punishment for crime whereof the party shall have been duly convicted …” The financial incentive for private prisons was significant.

 Shortcomings in conditions are inevitable for the incarcerated and those working at private prisons.
 According to the Justice Policy Institute, employees make about $5,000 less than those who work at government-run facilities.
 Those officers also receive about 58 fewer hours of training.
-Further, private prisons have about 28 percent more inmate-on-inmate assaults and more than twice the inmate-on-staff assaults than government-run facilities.
-And there is also a lower likelihood of inmates receiving proper health care and sufficient security.
+Further, private prisons have about 28 percent more prisoner-on-prisoner assaults and more than twice the prisoner-on-staff assaults than government-run facilities.
+And there is also a lower likelihood of prisoners receiving proper health care and sufficient security.

 One might assume, then, that private prisons save governments taxpayer money.
 But most studies demonstrate that private prisons are not much cheaper to run than those owned by the government.
 According to research done by the Arizona Department of Corrections and the ACLU, in Hawaii, New Jersey and Florida, it could actually be more expensive for private prisons to run than government-owned ones.
 While private prisons attempt to reduce costs, they end up not saving anyone money compared to the Bureau of Prisons.